avo-hq/docs/src/0.4.x/actions.md

 ### Action responses

-After you notify the user about what happened through a message, you may want to execute an action like `reload` or `reload_resources`.
+After you notify the user about what happened through a message, you may want to execute an action like `reload` (default action) or `redirect_to`.
 You may use message and action responses together.

 ```ruby{8-9}
 def handle(request, models, fields)